alexgarces/react-typeform-embed/README.md

 ### Popup Mode Instance Methods

-Use `ref` to call instance methods on the player.
+Use `ref` to call instance methods.
 See [the source](https://github.com/alexgarces/react-typeform-embed/blob/master/src/examples/ExamplePopup.js) for an example of this.

 Method | Description
 ---- | -----------